8483/notes/topics/ai/concepts.md

 Skills are just prompts that are saved in files the agent can access as needed.

+They are literally just markdown files, used to lazily load some extra context into the agent.

 For every task and document type you do, you can have a standard prompt with all your customizations.

 Skills is basically just breaking a claude.md file into usable chunks so it can access them when needed instead of having to review an entire huge document every time.
 Makes things run smoother with less ADHD.